Joe Biden’s Voting Record Under Scrutiny As He Enters 2020 Race

-It’s official: Joe Biden is running for President of the United States, again.
-The Delaware Democrat entered the crowded Democratic field this week as one of the front-runners but complicating the experienced politician’s ascendance to the throne is the “dark truth,” about his voting record, as The Independent put it.
+It’s official: Joe Biden is running for president of the United States, again.
+The Delaware Democrat entered the crowded Democratic field this week as one of the front-runners, but complicating the experienced politician’s ascendance to the throne is the “dark truth,” about his voting record, as The Independent put it.

 According to polling data and research compiled by Data for Progress, the vast majority of so-called progressive policies are overwhelmingly popular.
 Across virtually all demographics, the vast majority of Democrats — even a majority of Republicans, polls have shown — supports policies such as socialized healthcare, tuition-free college, and more robust regulations, to name a few.